yonatansverdlov/Over-squashing/README.md

 ## Description

 Over-squash is a tool for solving the problem of information bottlenecks in graph neural networks (GNNs) or implementing effective mechanisms to mitigate over-squashing issues.
-This project is built using Python and deep learning frameworks, including PyTorch and PyTorch Geometric.
+This project uses Python and deep learning frameworks, including PyTorch and PyTorch Geometric.
 It aims to enhance the ability of GNNs to handle long-range dependencies without suffering from information loss or compression, thereby improving their performance in tasks requiring deep relational information.

 ---